-4.9.1.
-At any time in the course of the application of these regulations, any grounds that are not covered or any unforeseen event shall be referred to the Presidential Board or the President of FIDE, for final decision.
+16. Other: At any time in the course of the application of these regulations, any grounds that are not covered or any unforeseen event shall be referred to the FIDE President, for final decision.

 ANNEX 1

 WORLD CHAMPIONSHIP TECHNICAL REGULATIONS